ohohlfeld/itc35/cfp.md

 {% capture dates %} {% include important_dates.md %} {% endcapture %} {{ dates | markdownify }}

 Both full papers and short papers are welcome.
-Submission instructions can be found at the conference website: https://itc35.itc-conference.org/authors.html
+Submission instructions can be found at the [**conference website**](https://itc35.itc-conference.org/authors.html)

 For any questions do not hesitate to contact the conference organization under **itc35_oc@tlc.polito.it**.